Master of Science for Teachers (M.S.T.) in Childhood Education, Grades 1-6

 M.S.T.
-Childhood Education Interview Dates: Interviews for the M.S.T. in Childhood Education for summer/fall 2014 applicants will be held on Friday, March 7 for main campus applicants.
+Childhood Education Interview Dates: Interviews for the M.S.T. in Childhood Education for summer/fall 2014 will be held on Friday, March 7 for main campus applicants.
 Interviews for branch campus candidates will be held on Saturday, March 8 at SUNY Plattsburgh at Queensbury.
-A second set of interviews will be arranged for late applicants (to both campuses) as well.
+A second set of interviews will be arranged for late applicants (to both campuses).
 You will be contacted by the department if you have been selected to come for an interview.

 Application Forms and Instructions

 Graduate application materials need to be submitted to the Graduate Admissions Office (Kehoe 113) and can be found at http://www.plattsburgh.edu/admissions/graduate/forms.php.

 For detailed instructions on how to apply to the M.S.T. in Childhood Education, download the Directions for Applying to the M.S.T.
 Programs form.